GeoUtils/georaster/docs/load-existing-data.rst

 	# Plot band 3
 	plt.imshow(im.r[:, :, im.gdal_band(3)]

-You'll notice that this uses the convenience function `gdal_band()`.
+We use the convenience function :py:func:`~georaster.MultiBandRaster.gdal_band`.
 This converts the original GDAL band number into the location in which the band is stored in `im.r`, which is a multi-dimensional NumPy array.